California Nebula

+Observation

-The California Nebula (NGC 1499/Sh2-220) is an emission nebula located in the constellation Perseus.
-Its name comes from its resemblance to the outline of the US State of California in long exposure photographs.
-It is almost 2.5° long on the sky and, because of its very low surface brightness, it is extremely difficult to observe visually.
+NGC 1499 is almost 2.5° long on the sky and, because of its very low surface brightness, it is extremely difficult to observe visually.
 It can be observed with a Hα filter (isolates the Hα line at 656 nm) or Hβ filter (isolates the Hβ line at 486 nm) in a rich-field telescope under dark skies.
 It lies at a distance of about 1,000 light years from Earth.
-Its fluorescence is due to excitation of the Hβ line in the nebula by the nearby prodigiously energetic O7 star, Xi Persei (also known as Menkib.
+Its fluorescence is due to excitation of the Hβ line in the nebula by the nearby prodigiously energetic O7 star, Xi Persei (also known as Menkib).

+Discovery

 The California Nebula was discovered by E. E. Barnard in 1884.